AudiusProject/audius-protocol/monitoring/README.md

 ##### Legend Mode

-`Table` is always recommended. `Hidden` can be ideal for Overview dashboards that are not meant for investigations.
+`Table` is always recommended. `Hidden` can be ideal for Overview dashboards that are not meant for investigations or on panels where there is little need to hide/unhide certain series.

 ##### Legend Placement